 Welcome to the McHugh Lab in the Department of Bioengineering at Rice University.

 Our research focuses on developing drug delivery platforms and engineering tissues using customized polymers and advanced fabrication methods such as multi-photon 3D printing.
 We leverage the well-characterized behavior of our materials and high spatial control of nanoscale fabrication techniques to rationally design systems with highly predictable behavior.
-Because our work is highly translational in nature, we seek not only to create technologies that improve patient outcomes, but also ensure that they are feasible to implement clinically.
+Because our work is highly translational in nature, we seek not only to create technologies that improve patient outcomes but also ensure that they are feasible to implement clinically.

 Although our constructs are engineered to be broadly applicable, we are particularly interested in: